Wokingham railway station: Footbridge

 At the southern end of the station there is a footbridge over the railway made from old sections of rail.
 The footbridge is over 130 years old, and was built after two deaths at the station's level crossing in 1886.
 It is now Grade II listed and is believed to be the only one of its type left in the UK.
 In 2017, various defects were found in the bridge's structure and Network Rail started restoration work in 2021 after initially having a planning application rejected.

 Services

-South Western Railway runs a service between London Waterloo and Reading.
-This runs every 30 minutes daily, with some extra peak time weekday services in either direction.